History of computer animation: Ohio State

 Charles Csuri, an artist at The Ohio State University (OSU), started experimenting with the application of computer graphics to art in 1963.
-His efforts resulted in a prominent CG research laboratory that received funding from the National Science Foundation and other government and private agencies.
+His efforts resulted in a prominent CGI research laboratory that received funding from the National Science Foundation and other government and private agencies.
 The work at OSU revolved around animation languages, complex modeling environments, user-centric interfaces, human and creature motion descriptions, and other areas of interest to the discipline.

 Cybernetic Serendipity

 In July 1968, the arts journal Studio International published a special issue titled Cybernetic Serendipity – The Computer and the Arts, which catalogued a comprehensive collection of items and examples of work being done in the field of computer art in organisations all over the world, and shown in exhibitions in London, UK, San Francisco, CA. and Washington, DC.
 This marked a milestone in the development of the medium, and was considered by many to be of widespread influence and inspiration.
 Apart from all the examples mentioned above, two other particularly well known iconic images from this include Chaos to Order by Charles Csuri (often referred to as the Hummingbird), created at Ohio State University in 1967, and Running Cola is Africa by Masao Komura and Koji Fujino created at the Computer Technique Group, Japan, also in 1967.